mediamonks/panorama-renderer/README.md

 ## Building

-In order to build seng-event, ensure that you have [Git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/) installed.
+To build panorama-renderer, ensure that you have [Git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/) installed.

 Clone a copy of the repo: